Miniature Dachshund: Complete Breed Guide — Temperament, Health, Care & Breeding

 - Low-impact exercise — Swimming and controlled walking strengthen supporting muscles

 Other conditions to monitor: dental disease, patellar luxation, Progressive Retinal Atrophy (PRA), and obesity.
+Families who want a similarly sized companion with fewer back concerns might also consider a Maltipoo or Cockapoo.
 At Woefkesranch, all breeding dogs are health-tested and screened for IVDD genetics.

 Training Your Miniature Dachshund

-Dachshunds are intelligent but independently minded — they were bred to work solo underground.
+Dachshunds are intelligent but independently minded — they were bred to work solo underground, making them as headstrong as breeds like the Shiba Inu.
 Training success depends on:

 - Keep sessions short — 5 minutes max, 3–4 times daily